aaronstevenwhite/arcweight/docs/core-concepts/fsts.md

 - **Complement**: \\(\overline{R}\\) may not be rational
 - **Difference**: \\(R_1 \setminus R_2\\) may not be rational

-These closure properties directly correspond to FST operations available in computational systems and determine which composite transformations can be computed efficiently.
+These closure properties correspond to FST operations available in computational systems and determine which composite transformations can be computed efficiently.

 ## Mathematical Notation Summary